goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Tutorial --- Part 1
 ~~~~~~~~~~~~~~~~~~~

-We demonstrate how to build a simple ticket collector application
+This chapter presents a tutorial exercise demonstrating how to build a
+simple ticket collector application using BlueBream.
+Part 1
-using BlueBream.
-Part 1 introduces basic BlueBream concepts.
+introduces basic BlueBream concepts.

 Tutorial --- Part 2
 ~~~~~~~~~~~~~~~~~~~

-Part 2 continues the ticket collector application, providing more detail on forms and schemas.
+This chapter continues with Part 2 of the ticket collector application tutorial excercise,, providing more detail on forms and schemas.

 Manual
 ~~~~~~

-This is a comprehensive guide to BlueBream.
+This chapter contains a comprehensive guide to BlueBream.

 FAQ
 ~~~

-These are FAQs collected from mailing lists, blogs and other on-line resources.
+These chapter presents Frequently Asked Questions (FAQs) collected from mailing lists, blogs and other on-line resources.

 HOWTOs
 ~~~~~~

-Small documents focusing on specific topics.
+This chapter contains brief explanations of special topics.

 Core Development
 ~~~~~~~~~~~~~~~~

-These documents are written for core development team.
-Always visit the latest documentation site for recent version of these documents which is actually used by the developers.
+This chapter contains explanations written for the core development team.
+Developers should always consult the latest documentation site for changes to the documentation in this section.

 Reference
 ~~~~~~~~~

-A complete reference to BlueBream.
+This chapter contains a complete reference to BlueBream.

 .. _intro-thanks:

 Thanks
 ------

 BlueBream truly stands on the shoulders of giants.
-The Zope 3
+Zope 3 was built
-concepts built on Zope 2 which was built on Bobo and friends.
+on the concepts of Zope 2 which was built on Bobo and friends.
 The
-list of Zope Corporation alumni is a *Who's Who* of Python, including
+list of Zope Corporation alumni is a *Who's Who* of Python
-one *Guido Van Rossum*.
-Contributions from the larger community have
+development, including one *Guido Van Rossum*.
+For more than 10 years
-come from all over the world, for more than 10 years.
+contributions have come from a a world-wide community.
 We thank you
 all.
-Please help us and add to the list of contributer names as we
+Please help us add more names to the list of contributor as we
 move forward from January 2010.

 :ref:`contributors-start`